rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 <!-- #640 -->
 **Q: How can I perform a clean uninstall of Rancher Desktop?**

-**A:** The uninstall process varies based on the operating system.
-For more information, please refer [here](https://docs.rancherdesktop.io/installation).
+**A:** First, perform a [Factory Reset](./preferences.md#factory-reset), and then you will uninstall the app.
+The uninstall process varies based on the operating system.
+For more information, please refer [here](./installation.md).

 **Q: What does the "WSL Integration" tab do?**